awsdocs/amazon-cloudwatch-user-guide/doc_source/deploy-container-insights-ECS-cluster.md

-# Setting Up Container Insights on Amazon ECS for Cluster\- and Service\-Level Metrics<a name="deploy-container-insights-ECS-cluster"></a>
+# Setting up Container Insights on Amazon ECS for cluster\- and service\-level metrics<a name="deploy-container-insights-ECS-cluster"></a>

 You can enable Container Insights on new and existing Amazon ECS clusters\.
 Container Insights collects metrics at the cluster, task, and service levels\.
 For existing clusters, you use the AWS CLI\.
 For new clusters, use either the Amazon ECS console or the AWS CLI\.